MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 ## FAQ

-### Why is drafts and versioning only available for solution cloud flows?
+### Why is the drafts and versioning feature set only available for solution cloud flows?

-Dataverse is the storage used for drafts that aren't published and.
+Dataverse is the storage used for drafts that aren't published.
 It's also the storage used for version history.
 Solution cloud flows are defined in Dataverse, so they can have drafts and a version history.

 ### How do I change a non-solution cloud flow into a solution cloud flow?